 - Vision Australia's Colour Contrast Analyser is used to help determine the legibility of text on a web page or document, and the legibility of image based representations of text against WCAG 2.0 requirements.

-The FACS website features industry-standard techniques and best practices to provide the highest possible level of website accessibility for all users.
+The DCJ website features industry-standard techniques and best practices to provide the highest possible level of website accessibility for all users.
 These include:

 - Structured headings and subheadings with clear relationships to content.